APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 	- "As the discussion in 62 FR 12041 makes clear, our definition reflects a continuum of severity.
 The ‘‘or’’ merely indicated that a particularly severe incident may not need to be persistent to be a problem under Title IX"

-	- The doc refers consistency with a 1997 document with the same guidance, so this guidance has been in place for at least 27 years
+	- The doc refers to consistency with a 1997 document with the same guidance, so this guidance has been in place for at least 27 years

 - [For almost 3 decades, Title IX has effectively been broader than the Davis standard](https://www.federalregister.gov/d/2024-07915/p-518) "because the Department also believes a broader standard is appropriate to enforce Title IX's prohibition on sex discrimination in the administrative context, in which educational access is the goal and private damages are not at issue."